blockstreet/content/education/cryptocurrency/initial-coin-offering.md

 #### Where can I find upcoming ICOs?
 Upcoming ICOs can be found on sites such as [ICO Countdown](http://www.icocountdown.com/).
 Please make sure you research, analyze, and/or speak to members of the company or project launching the ICO before investing.

-*Disclaimer: Blockstreet is a blockchain education and cryptocurrency data and news portal.
-Blockstreet is not a broker/dealer nor an investment advisor and does not give or receive financial advice to others.*
+*Disclaimer: Blockstreet is not a broker/dealer nor an investment advisor and does not give or receive financial advice to others.*